This is a delicious alternative to the turkey norm packed with gluten-free cornbread, vegetables, and chorizo sausage.

 - Mix together the wet ingredients

-- Next mix together the Bob’s Red Mill Glute-Free Corn Meal with the Bob’s Red Mill 1 to 1 Gluten Free Baking Flour along with the salt and baking powder.
+- Next mix together cornmeal with the 1 to 1 gluten-free baking flour along with the salt and baking powder.

 - Combine the dry ingredients with the wet ingredients